Skip to content

 Plant pollination - how does it work?

-How does the pollination of plants actually work?
-Without the fertilization of flowers, most plants could not produce fruit and seeds - and could not reproduce.
-Fortunately, nature, but above all bees, flies and countless other insects, quietly and secretly carry out this valuable work, which is essential for life on this planet.
-To put it simply: the less it buzzes, the fewer plants grow - and the lower the selection and quality of the food we humans eat.
+How does pollination of plants actually work?
+Without the fertilization of flowers, most plants would not be able to form fruits and seeds - or reproduce.
+Fortunately, nature, but especially bees, flies and countless other insects, quietly and secretly perform this valuable work, which is essential for life on this planet.
+Put simply, the less it hums, the fewer plants grow - and the lower the choice and quality of the food we humans eat.

-In this article, I would like to briefly and concisely explain plant pollination to you - from the definition, forms, processes, animals and their pollination performance, to the importance for our lives.
+In this article, I would like to briefly and concisely explain plant pollination - from the definition, forms, processes, animals and their pollination performance, to the importance for our lives.
 Let's go!

 1. Definition